jatin69/srijan-2018/articles/The-Era-Of-Containerization.md

 This `one process per container` approach gives us horizontal scalability.
 Too many server requests?
 Need one more apache server?
 Just spin up one more container from the same image.
 It keeps the containers light, and in a state of failure, another one with same specs could be brought up within seconds.
 This unveils the real power of Docker.
 Hundreds of containers, serving from the same image.

 But, what if your application keeps growing?
-Let’s say you keep adding more and more functionality until it becomes a massive monolith that is almost impossible to maintain and eats way too much CPU and RAM.
+Let’s say you keep adding features to the same codebase until it becomes a so big that is almost impossible to maintain and eats way too much RAM and CPU resources.
 What we do is split it into smaller chunks, each responsible for one specific task, maintained by a team, aka. microservices.
-We can run multiple instances of each microservice spanning across multiple servers to make it highly available in a production environment.
+We can set up multiple instances of these microservices using containers to make it readily available in the production environment.
 We now have to deal with Load Balancing, storage management, Health checks, Auto-[scaling/restart/healing] of containers and nodes.
 Orchestration tools make this possible.

 ### Container Orchestration

 Container Orchestration refers to the automated arrangement, coordination, and management of software containers.
 Kubernetes, AWS ECS, and Docker Swarm are some of the leaders in Orchestration.
-Kubernetes has the largest community and is the most popular.It is based on Google's experience of running workloads at a huge scale in production over the past 15 years.
+Kubernetes has the largest community and is the most popular because it is built on Google's experience of a busy production environment.
 The availability of such tools makes the ideology behind containers much more powerful and practical for real-life applications.
 Self Healing of failed nodes, load balancing, scaling, updates, rollbacks, you name it.

-Next comes the Era of Immutable infrastructure.
-Look around.
-The world is changing.